-Our major programme of work, Providers deliver, celebrates and promotes the work of NHS trusts and foundation trusts in providing care.
+Our major programme of work, Providers Deliver, celebrates and promotes the work of NHS trusts and foundation trusts, along with their partners, in providing care.
 We work to influence and shape the environment in which trusts operate, highlighting the many challenges they face, we also want to ensure the extraordinary work and achievements by trusts and their staff are acknowledged, and that the lessons learned are shared.
-It is inevitable that the NHS' funding settlement and the long term plan will heighten expectations of what the health service can be expected to deliver.
 NHS trusts are held accountable when they fall short, but we should also celebrate their successes, and promote understanding of approaches and ideas that could benefit patients across the NHS.
 Providers deliver has an important role to play in this.
-Our May report into nine trusts' experience of tackling backlogs is presented as a series of four podcasts.

-The fourth report in our publication series focuses on ways in which providers are collaborating to address common challenges, provide more integrated care pathways and deliver more sustainable services.
+The fourth report in our publication series, Providers Deliver: collaborating for better care, was published in June 2021 and focuses on ways in which providers are collaborating to address common challenges, provide more integrated care pathways and deliver more sustainable services.
 The report consists of 14 case studies showing how trusts are at the forefront of work to recognise and respond to the opportunities of joint working.

-The third report in our Providers deliver series, Providers Deliver: Resilient and resourceful through COVID-19, explores the incredible and innovative work trusts have done in response to the COVID-19 pandemic.
+The third report in our Providers deliver series, Providers Deliver: resilient and resourceful through Covid-19, published in October 2020, explores the incredible and innovative work trusts have done in response to the Covid-19 pandemic.

 Despite all the well known workforce, financial and demand challenges trusts have faced over the last five years, they have not just maintained, but consistently improved, the quality of health and care services they provide, as measured by the evidence of CQC ratings.
 The report considered both the leadership approaches and frontline initiatives that underpin improvements in quality.
 Through eleven case study conversations, it explored some of the frontline work that has contributed to trusts' improvements in CQC ratings, as well as exploring the role of trust leaders in providing an enabling, supportive environment in which this work has been possible.